-In the USA., AWS D1.1 “Structural Welding Code - Steel” defines the requirements for the qualifications of welders and welding procedures, weld quality, electrode/base metal matching, per-qualified joints and weld design are also specified.
-Requirements in several areas including welder qualification, welding procedures, weld quality, electrode/base metal matching, per-qualified joints and weld design are very similar but not identical in two systems.
+In the USA., AWS D1.1 “Structural Welding Code-Steel” defines the requirements for the qualifications of welders and welding procedures, weld quality, electrode/base metal matching, pre-qualified joints and weld design are also specified.
+Requirements in several areas including welder qualification, welding procedures, weld quality, electrode/base metal matching, pre-qualified joints and weld design are very similar but not identical in the two systems.

 Although technically similar, the key difference between the two systems is the requirement for 3rd party verification by the Canadian Welding Bureau (CWB)